The history of afternoon tea

 Although still an extremely popular practice, afternoon tea in the 21st century is usually celebrated as a treat or for a special occasion in a high-end hotel or restaurant, rather than a daily ritual at home or in a tea room.
 A glass of champagne is also popular as an extra special add-on.

-Known for its relation with the royals and being a quintessentially British tradition, partaking in afternoon tea has become a very popular tourist attraction for those visiting the United Kingdom.
+Known for its relation with the royals and renowned as a quintessential British tradition, partaking in afternoon tea has become a very popular tourist attraction for those visiting the United Kingdom.

 We recommend booking early to avoid disappointment, book your table online